AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 Auras and other effects that are measured as a radius from a target emanate from the centre of that target.
 This means that an aura that emanates from a large creature is at the midpoint of four 5-foot by 5-foot squares, and 5 feet of the radius of the aura is encompassed by the creature.

-Any effect that is measured in terms of distance away from the creature, such as Paladin's *Aura of Protection* or the spell *Pass without Trace*, should instead be measured as an aura that emanates from the creature that causes the effect.
+Any effect that is measured in terms of distance away from the creature, such as Paladin's *Aura of Protection* or the spell *Pass Without Trace*, should instead be measured as an aura that emanates from the creature that causes the effect.
 The radius of these effects is 5 feet plus the distance specified by the effect.
 For example, a 6th level Paladin's *Aura of Protection* should be a 15-foot radius sphere centred on the Paladin.

 ## Armour Class